top of page

 In 1989, AFV planned an international awareness campaign on the deforestation of the Amazon, the first of its kind around 17 countries in 60 days.

-The spokesperson for the indigenous people was a chief of the Kayapo tribe called Raoni already known to the greater public thanks to the film Raoni directed by Jean-Pierre Dutilleux, which was selected at the Cannes Film Festival in 1977 and nominated for an Oscar in 1978.
+The spokesperson for the indigenous people was a chief of the Kayapo tribe called Raoni already known to the greater public thanks to the film Raoni, which was selected at the Cannes Film Festival in 1977 and nominated for an Oscar in 1978.

 During this highly publicized world tour, Raoni was accompanied by the North American Indigenous leader Red Crow.
 They met with world leaders, giving Raoni, the "Cacique" (tribal chief), an international stature.
 "Rainforest" foundations were created in twelve countries.